 What about the next one.
 A wow cat picture.
 I recently presented some cat and horse pictures.
 Well here we have a relationship that probably had to happen: cat and cow.
 They look very content together.

 There are many more but I think I’ll stop there.
 Which one is your favorite?
-Mine is the white cat.
+Mine is the cat with the cow.
 Just gotta take her away and make her life complete.
 That is an emotional response.
 She is probably fairly content, already.
 As I said, I think barn cats in the right place should be living a fairly good life provided the farmer makes sure they get prompt veterinary treatment when necessary.
 That last point may be a problem area.
 Perhaps farmers have a tendency to not treat animals quite as sensitively as a good cat caretaker in the city.

 One cat is famous for originally being a barn cat (if you believe cat history); the Maine Coon.
 The Maine Coon was a barn cat in America for 250+ years until a farmer thought he would show off his long haired cats at a farm show, which was the first step to stardom for this very popular purebred, pedigree cat.